meatballs/meatballs.github.io/content/blogs/memorable_talks.md

 This one is tricky to plan!
 Many people, when asked to recall a talk, will leap to one where they personally learned something hugely useful.
-The reasons for that learning are often deeply personal and relate the circumstances of the listener more than anything specific the speaker said or did.
+The reasons for that learning are often deeply personal and relate to the circumstances of the listener more than anything specific the speaker said or did.

 The takeaway?
 If you know something in some depth, there's a good chance somebody will